vanus-labs/docs/user-manual/connectors/source/mysql.md

 > docker run -v $(pwd)/config.json:/vance/config/config.json -v $(pwd)/data:/vance/data --rm vancehub/source-mysql

 ### Verify the MySQL Source
-You can verify if the MySQL Source works properly by Running our Display Sink.
+You can verify if the MySQL Source works properly by Running our Display Sink and entering some new data in your database.
 > docker run -p 8081:8081 --rm vancehub/sink-display

 :::tip